predict-idlab/plotly-resampler/docs/sphinx/getting_started.rst

     <br><br>

-Furthermore, plotly figurewidget allows to conveniently add callbacks to for example click events.
-This allows to create a high-frequency time series annotation app in a couple of lines; a shown in the gif below and `this notebook <https://github.com/predict-idlab/plotly-resampler/blob/main/examples/figurewidget_example.ipynb>`_.
+Furthermore, plotly's ``FigureWidget`` allows to conveniently add callbacks to for example click events.
+This allows creating a high-frequency time series annotation app in a couple of lines; as shown in the gif below and in `this notebook <https://github.com/predict-idlab/plotly-resampler/blob/main/examples/figurewidget_example.ipynb>`_.

 .. image:: _static/annotate_twitter.gif